icerpc/icerpc-docs/pages/icerpc/slic-transport/streams.md

 | StreamReadsClosed  | Informs the peer of the stream reads closure.                                 |
 | StreamWritesClosed | Informs the peer of the stream writes closure.                                |
 | StreamWindowUpdate | Informs the peer of a stream window update.                                   |

-Stream frames are sent over the Slic's underlying duplex connection.
-The sending of a stream frame can therefore block the sending of other stream frames or connection frames.

 ## Stream creation